5 onboarding mistakes and how to avoid them

 We all want to give our new employees the best start possible, and those first few weeks – and months – are crucial.

-Onboarding is much more than creating a good first impression, says Nerissa Chaux, Co-Founder at employer of record firm, Filta.
+Onboarding is much more than creating a good first impression, says Nerissa Chaux, Co-Founder at outsourcing firm, Filta.

 It’s about laying the foundations for a strong, lasting and productive working relationship.